isomerpages/ogp/_about-us/eng/yuanruo.md

   * Worked in cloud-first architecture policies for IM8 to accelerate modern engineering practices across government

   * Provided expertise and consultation to the Digital Intelligence Service on tech hiring
-quote: This is my family.
-I found it all on my own.
-It’s little, and broken, but still good.
-Yeah.
-Still good.
+quote: Family is not defined by our genes, it is built and maintained through love.
 linkedinId: ""

 ---